-In this video, international trade law expert Thomas Cottier considers the impact that Brexit might have on trade, and more specifically, the World Trade Organization.
+In this video, international trade law expert Thomas Cottier considers the impact that Brexit might have on trade and, more specifically, the World Trade Organization.
 Current Brexit plans include the establishment of bilateral and plurilateral trade agreements as a replacement for access to the common market.
-According to Cottier, those who voted for sovereignty with trade in mind will be frustrated and disappointed — Brexit’s approach to trade isn’t likely to yield positive outcomes for the United Kingdom.
+According to Cottier, those who voted for sovereignty with trade in mind will be frustrated and disappointed because Brexit’s approach to trade is unlikely to yield positive outcomes for the United Kingdom.

-Cottier explores this idea further in his contribution to Complexity’s Embrace: The International Law Implications of Brexit, a recent book published by CIGI and British Institute of International and Comparative Law (BIICL).
+Cottier explores this idea further in his contribution to Complexity’s Embrace: The International Law Implications of Brexit, a book recently published by CIGI and the British Institute of International and Comparative Law.
 Complexity’s Embrace looks at the legal governance challenges presented by the United Kingdom’s decision to leave the European Union and illustrates the many connective elements across five topic areas: trade, financial services, intellectual property, the environment and human rights.

 In the wake of the Brexit vote of June 2016, the UK government announced its new trade policy in October 2017.

 The new policy is based on the rules of the World Trade Organization, plurilateral agreements and a wide and new network of self-standing bilateral preferential agreements.